Bilaydacevik/ICP-project/README.md

-# ICP-project
+# ICP-Project

-# Büşra İlayda Çevik Köken - Web 3.0 Patika Staj Programı
+# Büşra İlayda Çevik Köken - Web 3.0 Patika Staj Program

-## Hakkımda
+## About Me

-Merhaba, ben Büşra İlayda Çevik Köken.
-Hacettepe Üniversitesi'nden Dil ve Edebiyat alanında yüksek lisans derecesine sahibim. Şu an Bilgisayar Programcılığı önlisans programında eğitimime devam ediyorum.
-Web 3.0 ve blokzincir teknolojileri üzerine çalışmalar yapmak ve bu alanda kendimi geliştirmek istiyorum.
-Ayrıca, yazılım test süreçlerine ilgi duyuyorum.

-## Kullanılan Teknolojiler ve Araçlar

-- **Motoko**: Motoko programlama dili kullanılarak geliştirdiğim bu projede, temel veri yapıları ve asenkron işlemler gerçekleştirildi.
-- **HashMap**: Telefon rehberi ve mesaj geçmişi gibi verilerin depolanması için HashMap veri yapısı tercih edildi.
-- **Text**: Metinsel verilerin işlenmesi ve karşılaştırılmasında kullanıldı.
-- **Asenkron Programlama (async)**: Veritabanı işlemleri ve API çağrıları gibi uzun süreli işlemleri yönetmek için asenkron programlama kullanıldı.
+Hello, I am Büşra İlayda Çevik Köken.
+I hold a master's degree in Linguistics and Literature from Hacettepe University.
+Currently, I am pursuing an associate degree in Computer Programming.
+I aim to enhance my knowledge and skills in Web 3.0 and blockchain technologies.
+I also have a keen interest in software testing processes.

+## Technologies and Tools Used

+- **Motoko**: This project was developed using the Motoko programming language, focusing on fundamental data structures and asynchronous operations.
+- **HashMap**: A HashMap data structure was utilized for storing data like phone books and message histories.
+- **Text**: Used for processing and comparing textual data.
+- **Asynchronous Programming (async)**: Employed for managing long-running operations such as database interactions and API calls.

-## Projeler
+## Projects

-- **Telefon Rehberi Uygulaması**: Kullanıcıların isim ve telefon numarası ile kayıtlı rehber bilgilerinin tutulduğu bir uygulama geliştirdim.
-- **Mesajlaşma Geçmişi Uygulaması**: Kullanıcıların mesaj geçmişlerini kayıt altına alan ve sorgulama işlemlerini gerçekleştiren bir yapı tasarladım.
--
+- **Phone Book Application**: Developed an application to store user names and phone numbers in a phone book.
+- **Message History Application**: Designed a structure to record and query users' message histories.

-## İlgi Alanları
+## Interests

-- **Web 3.0 ve Blokzincir Teknolojileri**: Bu alanda bilgi ve becerilerimi geliştirmek istiyorum.
-- **Yazılım Test ve Otomasyonu**: Test süreçleri ve otomasyon araçları üzerine ilgim var.
+- **Web 3.0 and Blockchain Technologies**: I aim to enhance my knowledge and skills in this domain.
+- **Software Testing and Automation**: I am passionate about test processes and automation tools.

-## Staj Hedeflerim
+## Internship Goals

-Bu Web 3.0 Patika Staj Programı sürecinde, blokzincir teknolojileri ve Web 3.0 ekosistemine dair bilgi ve becerilerimi geliştirmeyi hedefliyorum.
+During this Web 3.0 Patika Internship Program, I aim to further develop my knowledge and skills in blockchain technologies and the Web 3.0 ecosystem.
+This project was collaboratively developed with **Yusuf Utkurak**.